dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/odata-security.md

     [!code-csharp[Main](odata-security/sample/ODataAPI/Controllers/ValuesController.cs?name=snippet_AllowedQueryOptions)]

 - Consider restricting `$orderby` to properties in a clustered index.
-Sorting large data without a clustered index is resource intensive.
+Sorting large data without a clustered index is resource-intensive.

     [!code-csharp[Main](odata-security/sample/ODataAPI/Controllers/ValuesController.cs?name=snippet_AllowedOrderByProperties)]

-- Maximum node count: The **MaxNodeCount** property on **[EnableQuery]** sets the maximum number nodes allowed in the $filter syntax tree.
-The default value is 100, but you may want to set a lower value, because a large number of nodes can be slow to compile.
-This is particularly true if you are using LINQ to Objects (i.e., LINQ queries on a collection in memory, without the use of an intermediate LINQ provider).
+- Maximum node count: The **MaxNodeCount** property on **[EnableQuery]** sets the maximum number nodes allowed in the `$filter` syntax tree.
+The default value is 100, but you may want to set a lower value.
+A large number of nodes can be slow to compile.
+This is important when using [LINQ to Objects](/dotnet/csharp/programming-guide/concepts/linq/linq-to-objects).

     [!code-csharp[Main](odata-security/sample/ODataAPI/Controllers/ValuesController.cs?name=snippet_MaxNodeCount)]
-- Consider disabling the `any` and `all` functions, as these can be resource intensive:
+- Consider disabling the `any` and `all` functions, as these can be resource-intensive:

     [!code-csharp[Main](odata-security/sample/ODataAPI/Controllers/ValuesController.cs?name=snippet_any)]